-Jacob thought home ownership would never happen, until he and his partner Connor were able to save $30,000 in one year.
-They make good money, but it never seemed to accumulate into a pile big enough for a down payment.
+Jacob and Connor thought home ownership would never happen.
+They made good money, but it never seemed to accumulate into a pile big enough for a down payment.
 Then with a simple three-step plan to save $30,000 in one year, that all changed.

 The word “down payment” has always given me a tinge of fear when I hear it.
 It’s not that I don’t want to own a home—I do!
 It’s the seemingly-insurmountable amount of money I’d need to save before homeownership feels realistic.
 I would put off saving for it because, well, how will I ever get there?!